 - A common mistake is choosing college prestige over personal interest.
 Letting peer pressure dictate choices can lead to academic frustration and an unfulfilling career.

 "Sometimes the students are so obsessed with the Institute that they forget about prioritising the department.
-Like someone try to get into a top college with whichever department.
-And the reverse scenario is also bad", explains Sourav Mondal, M.Tech in Computer Science and Engineering at Indian Institute of Technology, Dhanbad.
+Like someone tries to get into a top college with whichever department.
+And the reverse scenario is also bad", explains Sourav Mondal, M.Tech in Computer Science and Engineering at IIT Dhanbad.

-- Don’t rely on the hope of a branch upgrade later.
+- Do not rely on the hope of a branch upgrade later.
 Make your selections wisely from the start.

 - Another common mistake is using outdated cutoff data as a benchmark.
-Cutoff ranks change every year due to factors like exam difficulty, seat availability, and candidate performance.
+Cutoff ranks change every year due to factors like the number of available seats and candidate performance.
 Treat past trends as a reference, not a guarantee.

 - Always lock your choices to avoid automatic submission errors.
-Once locked, your choices can’t be changed, so review them thoroughly before confirming.
+Once locked, your choices cannot be changed, so review them thoroughly before confirming.

 - Backup options are a must.
-If your top choices don’t work out, having alternatives just below your expected rank range ensures you don’t miss out entirely.
+If your top choices do not work out, having alternatives just below your expected rank range ensures you do not miss out entirely.

-"Choosing a wrong branch, wrong NIT can have an adverse effect and you may end up regretting it almost your entire life", warns Vivek Verma, a B.Tech graduate in Computer Science Engineering from National Institutes of Technology.
+"Choosing a wrong branch or wrong college can have an adverse effect and you may end up regretting it", warns Vivek Verma, a B.Tech graduate in Computer Science Engineering from the National Institutes of Technology.

-For help with technical issues during choice filling, check out the TNEA Facilitation Centres section.
+For help with technical issues during choice filling, visit the TNEA Facilitation Centres section below.
 A little extra effort now can go a long way in shaping your future.

 Before filling your choices in TNEA counselling, get familiar with the Top Engineering Colleges in Tamil Nadu that accept TNEA scores.